ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 summary: Some of my thoughts on research, project management, communication, and others.
 ---

 I loved every bit of my 2+ years of research experience at Cornell.
-I was also grateful for the opportunity to participate in top conferences like WWW'21, CHI'20, and CHI'21.
+I was also grateful for the opportunity to participate in top conferences including WWW'21, CHI'20, and CHI'21.
 Overall, the experiences are life-changing, and I'd like to summarize some of my learnings here (constantly updating) as a reference to others and to myself.

 **Research Project Management**